anetegithub/Geranium.Toposort/README.md

 ## Extensions
 #### Interface
-You can implement your custom `IToposort` class, for example: set dependencies not by type and on runtime.
+You can implement your custom `IToposort` class, for example: set dependencies not by type and in runtime.
 #### Sorting
 Additionaly, you can pass your own ` delegate Toposorting<TToposort>` in `Sort` and `TopoSort` methods.